-In order to effectively discharge its stewardship role, the Board has established Board Committees, namely, the Executive Committee ("EXCO"), Audit Committee ("AC"), Remuneration Committee ("RC"), Nominating Committee ("NC") and Risk Management Committee ("RMC"), to oversee matters within their purviews approved by the Board and to report to the Board on key issues deliberated at their respective meetings.
+T In order to effectively discharge its stewardship role, the Board has established Board Committees, namely, the Executive Committee ("EXCO"), Audit Committee ("AC"), Remuneration Committee ("RC"), Nominating Committee ("NC") and Risk Management and Sustainability Committee ("RMSC"), to oversee matters within their purviews approved by the Board and to report to the Board on key issues deliberated at their respective meetings.
 The ultimate responsibility for decision making, however, resides with the Board.
 In determining the strategic objectives of the Group, the Board is supported by the EXCO which develops the Group's strategic objectives and plans for the Board's adoption.
 The EXCO is responsible for overseeing the implementation of strategies, plans, and policies, as adopted by the Board, in the Group's business segments.
-The EXCO meets at least quarterly to review the business performance and Key Performance Indicators of the Group's business segments, which are presented by the respective segment's Performance Coordinating Team ("PCT"), and subsequently reports to the Board.
+The EXCO meets at least quarterly to review the business performance and Key Performance Indicators ("KPI") of the Group's business segments, which are presented by the respective segment's Performance Coordinating Team ("PCT"), and subsequently reports to the Board.
 In carrying out its roles and responsibilities, the EXCO also incorporates considerations relating to business sustainability including environmental, social, and governance matters.
 The AC assists and supports the Board to review the process for the preparation of the Group's financial reports including significant financial reporting issues and judgements, the integrity of internal control system, and the external and internal audit processes and outcomes.
 The RC is primarily responsible for reviewing and recommending to the Board the remuneration of Executive Directors in accordance with the Director Remuneration Policy.
 The NC oversees the nomination and election of new Directors, the conduct of Directors' annual assessment and the facilitation of Directors' induction, training and succession programmes.

-The RMC is tasked to review the Group's risk management system, processes, and strategies.
-It assists the Board to fulfil its oversight responsibility to ensure the management of overall risk exposure of the Group.

-Details of the functions of the AC, NC, RC, and RMC are disclosed under Corporate Governance Overview Statement, Audit Committee Report, and Statement on Risk Management and Internal Control in the OHB's Annual Report 2023.
+The RMSC is tasked to review the Group's risk management system, processes, and strategies.
+It assists the Board to fulfil its oversight responsibility to ensure the management of overall risk exposure of the Group and the management of material sustainability matters that affect the Group's success in the short to long term.
+Details of the functions of the AC, NC, RC, and RMSC are disclosed under Corporate Governance Overview Statement, Audit Committee Report, and Statement on Risk Management and Internal Control in the OHB's Annual Report 2024.
 The Board also sets the tone on corporate social responsibility and sustainable development activities which stem from the fundamental principles of good corporate governance and striking a harmonious synergy between corporate pursuits and social obligations.
+The Group
-The Group is committed to ensure that economic, environment and social

-considerations are integrated into business activities.
+is committed to ensure that economic, environment and social considerations are integrated into business activities.
 In this regard, the Board has established a Sustainability Policy which guides the overall sustainability direction of the Group.

 Explanation for :

 departure

-Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are requi red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns be elow.

 Measure :

 Timeframe :